 5. Taking on too much

-Interns oftentimes come into their temporary positions with big aspirations about what they hope to accomplish in the coming weeks.
-However, what’s more important than getting tons of work done is learning how to do the work right and mastering your duties.
-So be realistic about what you can handle, both with your boss and with yourself.
-Be patient and recognize the instances when you need to say “no” to a task.
+Interns often come into temporary positions with big aspirations about what they hope to accomplish in the coming weeks.
+However, what’s more important than getting tons of work done is learning how to do the job right and mastering your duties.
+So be realistic about what you can handle, both with your boss and yourself.
+Be patient and recognize the instances when you need to say “no” to a task to make sure your work can be at its best.

 7. Underdressing

 Don’t be a sloppy dresser at the office.
-As an intern you’re already the least experienced and likely youngest person at the office.
+As an intern, you’re already the least experienced and likely the youngest person in the office.
 If you’re dressing like a college student, it will be even harder to earn the respect of your colleagues.
 Understand that how you dress will affect how others view you and your competence.
 Look to your boss or other high-ranking employees for inspiration.